 His green eyes angry, he stalked towards the kitchen.
 She turned back to her canvas, wondering if she should have let him finish, and whether or not she would have believed him.

 There will be more Chelsea on the first Monday of the month.
 Follow us on twitter for witty excerpts, random thoughts, and Kate’s pop culture obsession.

-Kate Whitaker lives in the woods of the Olympic Peninsula.
-When she isn’t learning about coffee, she’s kicking in the kids outside for a few moments to drift off with her keyboard.
+When Kate Whitaker isn’t reading something random on the internet, she’s kicking the kids outside for a few moments to drift off with her keyboard.